 Joe Morgan, a spinal cord injury survivor whose story we were grateful to share in depth last month, calls this the fulfillment of a “twenty-year wish.”
 Inside a two-seat LET L-23 “Super Blanik” glider, he’ll be towed behind a single-engine prop plane to a height of over 3000 feet.

 His copilot for the day is 83-year-old Jaime Alexander, a Wright Brothers Award-winning aviation professional with more than 50 years of experience in his tenure.
 Together, Jaime and Joe will detach from the tow plane at cruising altitude and navigate the channels of rising air in slow, steady arcs.

 It’s an adventure many might consider impossible, manning a sailplane after a severe spinal cord injury.
-But after Joe pitched the idea to his team at QLI, his adaptive sports specialist and Durham Center therapy team quickly sought out the resources to make it a reality.
+But after Joe pitched the idea to his team at QLI, his adaptive sports specialist and Life Path Services team quickly sought out the resources to make it a reality.
 QLI was on the phone with Nebraska’s Blair Municipal Airport and their weekly Soaring Club, and within days, the date was set.

 Joe’s amazing flight serves as both inspiration and affirmation for him, a reminder that his injury isn’t a permanent sentence to his wheelchair.

 Joe triumphantly states: “You can achieve anything you desire under any condition.”

 Check out the video below for Joe’s first-person perspective of this memorable experience:

 Don't forget to register with Team QLI by filling out the Count Me In form.